Chocolate Cherry Cashew Cookies

 - In a separate bowl, combine the flour, salt, baking soda, and cinnamon.

-- Dump the flour mixture into the bowl containing the butter/sugar mixture one half-cup at a time, stirring well between each half-cup of flour.
+- Dump the flour mixture into the bowl containing the butter/sugar mixture 1/2 cup at a time, stirring well between each addition of flour.

-- Add the chocolate chips, cherries, and cashew pieces to the cookie dough and stir until all three are well-distributed throughout the dough.
+- Add the chocolate chips, cherries, and cashew pieces to the cookie dough and stir until all 3 are well-distributed throughout the dough.

-- Grease a cookie sheet or cover a cookie sheet with parchment paper.
+- Either lightly grease or cover a cookie sheet with parchment paper.
 Place the cookie dough on the cookie sheet in rounded tablespoon-fulls.

 - I prefer to use dry roasted cashews for this recipe because they lack the extra oils that are typically added to cashews packed in a can.
 They are usually also less salty than their canned counterparts, which is why I recommend using less salt in the recipe if you do choose to use cashews from a can.

 - This cookie dough can be made in advance and stored in the refrigerator.
-Just take the dough out of the refrigerator about ten to fifteen minutes before baking it so it can soften up a bit.
+Just take the dough out of the refrigerator about 10 to 15 minutes before baking it so it can soften up a bit.